OpenPalp — Your Personal Heart Rhythm Programme

 What if I attend and turn out not to be suitable?

 If Dr Ahmad determines during your appointment that you need a different pathway, you will be advised clearly on the day.
-You will still receive a clinical opinion, a resting ECG if indicated, and a written summary for your GP.
+You will still receive a clinical opinion and a written summary for your GP.
 You will not be left without a plan.

 What if monitoring finds something significant?